 Properly maintaining walkways and bikeways in the winter requires additional resources including staffing, equipment, and materials.
 As communities increase their networks of walking and biking infrastructure, it is important to think about the ongoing maintenance and operational costs associated with those facilities before they are built.
 Most communities fund winter walkway and bikeway maintenance using general tax funds (sourced through property, sales, and income tax revenues).
 This is similar to how winter street maintenance is funded.
 However, if a municipality takes responsibility for winter maintenance of walkways, it is also possible to directly assess property owners for this service.
 For example, Rochester, NY charges an embellishment fee on property tax bills based on a property's front footage.
-The charge for sidewalk snow plowing for an average homeowner in Rochester is \$36 per year.31 Summary Multimodal transportation infrastructure helps communities build streets that better serve people of all ages and abilities.
-As communities expand their walking and biking infrastructure, it is critical that they develop plans for maintaining these facilities throughout the winter to ensure that walking and biking remain viable modes of transportation year-round.
+The charge for sidewalk snow plowing is \$1.061 per frontage feet in 2023-2024, or about \$42 for the average homeowner.
+Summary Multimodal transportation infrastructure helps communities build streets that better serve people of all ages and abilities.
+As communities expand their walking and biking infrastructure, it is critical that they develop plans for maintaining these facilities throughout the winter to ensure that walking and biking remain viable modes of transportation yearround.
 Well-maintained walkways and bikeways strengthen confidence in the multimodal network and help provide everyone with equal access to the transportation system.
 More Resources Several agencies have created resources that examine winter maintenance of walkways and bikeways in more detail.
 These may be helpful resources for communities interested in modifying their winter maintenance policies or practices.
-Pedestrian and Bicycle Winter Maintenance Study, City of Minneapolis, 2018 Sidewalk Snow Clearing Guide, Minnesota Department of Health, 2018 Best Practices for Cycle Path Winter Maintenance Processes, Tampere University, 2014 A Guide for Maintaining Pedestrian Facilities for Enhanced Safety, Federal Highway Administration.
-2013 Winter Maintenance of Pedestrian Facilities in Delaware: A Guide for Local Governments, Delaware Department of Transportation, 2012 Authors:
+Pedestrian and Bicycle Winter Maintenance Study, City of Minneapolis, 2018 Sidewalk Snow Clearing Guide, Minnesota Department of Health, 2018 Best Practices for Cycle Path Winter Maintenance Processes, Tampere University, 2014 A Guide for Maintaining Pedestrian Facilities for Enhanced Safety, Federal Highway Administration, 2013 Authors and Contributors: